Skip to content

 1. Identify Your Ideal Referral Moment

-The best time to ask for a referral is when your customer is most satisfied and most likely to say yes.
+The best time to ask for a referral is when your customer is most satisfied.
 This varies by business type:

-For trades and home services: Right after job completion, when the customer sees the finished result and feels relief and satisfaction.
+• Trades and home services: Right after job completion, when the customer sees the finished result.

-For subscription or recurring services: After the first month or quarter of great results, when they've experienced real value.
+• Subscription or recurring services: After the first month or quarter of great results.

-For professional services: After delivering a successful outcome or milestone, or after they've paid an invoice (signal they're happy with the result).
+• Professional services: After delivering a successful outcome or milestone, or after they’ve paid an invoice.

-For beauty, fitness, or wellness: After a service they specifically loved, or after they've been a customer for 30+ days.
+• Beauty, fitness, or wellness: After a service they specifically loved, or after 30+ days as a customer.

 2. Create a Clear, Attractive Referral Incentive